Tuesday, December 22, 2009

 It was through the help of Denae Palm, an intern from Weber State University, that we had these school sessions scheduled in the first place.

-n each student would receive an index card to answer the following questions--
+The "deal" was that after I told the story, then each student would receive an index card to answer the following questions--

 1. What images or pictures were in your head as you heard the stories?